FarronF/limerick-council-meetings/meetings/2024/07/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - AGM - Meeting of Municipal District of Newcastle West - 26th June 2024.md

 The incoming Leas-Chathaoirleach wished the very best to the incoming Cathaoirleach,

-assuring him of his full support.---
+assuring him of his full support.
+---
 3

 The Members congratulated Councillor Sheahan on his appointment as Leas-Chathaoirleach